Everywhere at the End of Time: Music and concept

+Stages

 Stages 1–3

-Stage 1 represents the initial signs of memory deterioration, and is the closest album in the series to what Kirby calls a "a beautiful daydream".
+Stage 1 represents the initial signs of memory deterioration and is the closest album in the series to what Kirby calls a "a beautiful daydream".
 On its vinyl release, it features inscripted text reading "Memories That Last a Lifetime".
 Like An Empty Bliss, Stage 1s samples are looped and altered with pitch changes, reverberation, overtones, and vinyl crackle.
 The album features a mostly positive emotional tone, demonstrated by the notions its song titles evoke.
 Names such as "Into Each Other's Eyes" may be interpreted as a romantic memory, while more ominous titles, such as "We Don't Have Many Days", point to the patient's recognition of their own mortality.
-Despite being an upbeat release by the Caretaker, some of its big band compositions are more distorted and melancholic than others.
+Despite being an upbeat release by the Caretaker, some of its big band compositions are more distorted and melancholic than others, such as "Slightly Bewildered".
 Michele Palozzo of Italian music publication Ondarock likened the record's "elegance" to Stanley Kubrick's Eyes Wide Shut (1999) and its dramatic "avidity" to the works of filmmaker Woody Allen.
-The album's joyful sound is contrasted by one of the sentences in its description, where Kirby clarifies these are "the last of the great days."
+The album's joyful sound is contrasted by one of the sentences in its description, where Kirby clarifies these are "the last of the great days".

-Stage 2, to Kirby, is the "self-realization that something is wrong and a refusal to accept that."
+Stage 2, to Kirby, is the "self-realization that something is wrong and a refusal to accept that".
 In Kirby's description, a person in this stage usually makes more attempts to recall than normal.
 In contrast with the first stage's joyful sound, he noted the second stage as featuring "a massive difference between the moods".
 "A Losing Battle Is Raging" represents a transition between the two.
 Compared with Stage 1, the album features an emotionally charged tone, with more melancholic, degraded and droning samples.
 Its source material presents significantly more static than the first stage, exploring a hauntological ambience.
 Track titles, such as "Surrendering to Despair", represent the patient's awareness of their disorder and the accompanying sorrow, while "The Way Ahead Feels Lonely" is directly lifted from a book on dementia by Sally Magnusson.
 The songs play for longer times and feature fewer loops, but are more deteriorated in quality, to symbolise the person's realisation of their faulty memory.
-The album's description also states the "mood is generally lower", but still not to a level where "confusion starts setting in."
+The album's description also states the "mood is generally lower", but still not to a level where "confusion starts setting in".